TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 6/Mark 6.35.md

 ---

-And when the day was now far spent, his disciples came unto him, and said, The place is desert, and the day is now far spent;
+When it was late in the day, his disciples came to him, and said, "This place is deserted, and it is late in the day.